JamesB192/Shadowrun-Unlimited-rip/README.md

 * "Stableish" is the current development branch for Dragon Fall Directors cut
 * "SRR" is the current (not) working branch for Shadowrun Returns + Dragon Fall
+* "hkci" is the current branch for SR Unlimited on Shadowrun Hong Kong.
 ---

 * "SRHK" was an attempt at running SR: Unlimited on Hong Kong